 About the Pearl Coalition

-The Pearl Coalition was founded in 2001 by the late Lloyd D. Smith and Dan Nachtigal.
+The Pearl Coalition was founded in 2001 by the late Lloyd D. Smith.
 The Pearl Coalition is incorporated under the District of Columbia Nonprofit Corporation Act and contributions are tax deductible.
 The Internal Revenue Service has recognized the Pearl Coalition as a 501(c) (3) corporation able to accept tax-deductible charitable contributions.

 The Pearl Coalition Mission

-The story of The Pearl exemplifies the strength and dignity of enslaved African Americans and their free families taking matters into their own hands.
+The story of The Pearl escape exemplifies the strength and dignity of free and enslaved African Americans, Eropean, native americans, and their free families taking matters into their own hands.
 These were not people waiting to be saved.
 These were heroes, saving themselves and their families.
 This is why The Pearl is different from all other Tall Ships; it represents hidden history that needs to be told.

 David W Smith Sr.